-Without Campaign Influence, how else would you find out the amount of revenue generated for a specific initiative?
-How else would you capture marketing sourced deals vs. other lead sources?
+Without Campaign Influence, how else would you find out the amount of revenue generated for specific marketing campaigns?
+How else would you capture marketing-sourced deals vs. other lead sources?

-To begin demystifying the topic of Campaign Influence, we can start by laying out the two types:
+The dream of accurate, effortless ROI tracking can become real.
+To begin demystifying Campaign Influence in Salesforce, we can start by laying out the two types:

-Option 1: Salesforce Campaign Influence 1.0
+Salesforce Campaign Influence 1.0 (Option 1)

 - Associate Campaigns to Opportunities, using the contact as the golden link.